 Knowledge

-Configure Content Security Policy with nonce using Nginx
+Configure Content Security Policy with nonce using nginx

-How to configure Content Security Policy (CSP) with secure and easy to configure nonces in Nginx.
+How to configure Content Security Policy (CSP) with secure and easy to configure nonces in nginx.

 Published by Mark van Eijk on January 21, 2024 · 3 minute read